ai/size-limit/README.md

   }
 ```

-If you don't have a continuous integration service running, don’t forget
+If you don’t have a continuous integration service running, don’t forget
 to add one — start with [Travis CI](https://github.com/dwyl/learn-travis).

 ## Config